GerardWassink/SCEPSIS/doc/Langdef.md

 ### Definition lines

 All other lines are treated as language definition lines.
-Every definition line consists of three parts, seperated by spaces:
+Every definition line consists of three or four parts:

 - OpCode
 - Mnemonic
 - Microcode steps
+- comment

+#### Syntax of the line

+OpCode Mnemonic [operand] | microcodestep - microcodestep [...] [# comment]

 #### OpCode
 The opcode is a hexadecimal number from x00 to xFF, uniquely identifying the instruction when it is encountered in memory.
 This is the value you will have to enter into memory when programming SCEPSIS.